 Paris hosted five World Fairs.
 The first of these five fairs occurred in 1855 and was called the Exposition Universelle.
 It occurred after Britain hosted the 1851 Great Exhibition of Works of Industry and of all Nations, an international exhibition (essentially a world’s fair) and the first in a series of popular exhibitions that occurred worldwide throughout the nineteenth century.
 Napoleon III hoped to outdo Britain and France’s equivalent to the Crystal Palace was its Palais de l’Industrie.
 The exhibition lasted six months from 15 May to 15 November, and although not a financial success, it was a great political success because it put Paris on the map as an international city and legitimized the Second French Empire.
 To learn more about this interesting exposition, click here and to learn more about Britain’s Great Exhibition, click here.

-France also has reason to boast about being the homeland to inventor Louis Aimé Augustin Le Prince.
+Nineteenth-century France also has reason to boast about being the homeland to inventor Louis Aimé Augustin Le Prince.
 He was the first to create a moving picture on paper film using a single lens camera.
 He shot his film in October 1888 in the city of Leeds, which was a 2.11 second silent film titled “Roundhay Garden Scene.”
 Unfortunately, before Le Prince could give a public demonstration of the filming process, he mysterious disappeared after boarding at train heading to Paris.
 Neither he nor his luggage were ever found.
 However, a century later, a photo of a drowned man who looked like Le Prince was discovered in police archives.

 Another thing that France claims as a first might be not worth bragging about.
 It is being home to the first dumb blonde.
 She was born in Versailles in 1748 to a retired artillery officer and christened Catherine-Rosalie Gerard Duthé.
 She became a celebrated courtesan and attracted to her bed some of the most distinguished men in Europe and France, including monarchs and future monarchs.
 She also became a ballet dancer and star at the Paris Opéra, but her long silent pauses on stage resulted in a one-act play being written that satirized this unflattering characteristic and helped her acquire a reputation as a dumb blonde.

-Another first for France occurred in the late 1800s and was the introduction of the cabaret.
+Another of the firsts in nineteenth-century France occurred in the late 1800s and was the introduction of the cabaret.
 The idea for a cabaret originated with an unsuccessful painter named Louis Rodolphe Salis.
 He opened “Le Chat Noir” or “The Black Cat” as a way for patrons to sit at tables, smoke, and drink mugs of Bavarian beer while they enjoyed a variety of stage acts that were introduced by a master of ceremonies, who also interacted with the audience.
 Le Chat Noir opened in November 1881 in a two-room building located at 84 Boulevard Rochechouart.
 From the start, it was a hit, and it soon outgrew the 84 Boulevard Rochechouart site.
 On 10 June 1885, Salis moved his Le Chat Noir to new premises located at 12 Rue Victor-Masse, previously called Rue de Laval.
 To learn about Le Chat Noir, click here.